This work was part of the wider Four North West Bridges project which galvanized VEC’s position as a leader in the bridge construction industry.

 The VEC team needed to take proactive steps to design an innovative pilling support mechanism for the new bridge.
 Workplace Standards inspected our design and, impressed with VEC’s solution, nominated us for a WorkSafe Tasmania Award.

-Due to incorporating all lessons learnt from the Blythe, Don and Leven River Rail Bridge projects, this project was completed on budget and three months ahead of schedule.
+Lessons learned from the Blythe, Don and Leven River Rail Bridge replacements meant this work was completed three months ahead of schedule.

 The new bridge increased load capacity, improved rail alignment and delivered a 100 year maintenance free structure.